 The film makes quite extensive use of matte paintings for backgrounds.
 Every segment (except "The Stone Age" and "The Old Testament") features backgrounds that are nothing more than paintings, especially in the segments' establishing shots and in numerous wide shots.
 Such paintings were used for the harbor and for many of the city shots in "The Roman Empire", the castle in "The Spanish Inquisition" and both the city and the countryside in "The French Revolution."

 This movie's first two segments are The Dawn of Man and The Stone Age.
-This picture was released around the same time as the serious prehistoric drama Quest for Fire (1981) (Quest for Fire (1981)) as well as the prehistoric comedy Caveman (1981).
-These three movies were all first-released in 1981.
+This picture was released around the same time as the prehistoric drama Quest for Fire (1981) as well as the prehistoric comedy Caveman (1981).

 Parts of history that are spoofed and parodied in this movie include The Dawn of Man; The Stone Age; Moses and the Ten Commandments; The Roman Empire; The Vikings; The Spanish Inquisition; World War II and The French Revolution.
 The only segment in this film which is not history-related is the Jews in Space sketch.